Address Validation Rule

 10.jpg

-Step 11: Go to Rule detail page and Run the rule as shown below;
+Step 11: Visit the Rule Detail page and execute the rule, as shown below:

-Step 12: Once Rule is executed, following data is fetched;
+Step 12: After the rule is executed, the following data is retrieved:

 • Run Status